robotscott94/JavaScript-Dashboard-BB/README.md

 ## Tools
 The data is public and uploaded via a url using the d3.json() function.
 A javascript app runs the webpage.
+Various html elements are created including:
+* a dropdown list
+* a horizontal bar chart
+* a bubble chart
+* a panel to display individual demographic data

 ## Results